colevanverth/ikaikarecords/README.md

 ## Integrations

-There are two integretations facilitated through the NextJS API:
+There are two integretations facilitated through the NextJS API and one through Strapi:

 - [SendGrid](https://sendgrid.com/)
   - **Purpose**: Sends an email to CJ when a contact form for a "service" on the front-end has been filled out.